-There are so many great options to choosefrom.
-We hope that this Electronic Logging Devices Comparison guide will help you in making this important decision.
+There are so many great options to choose from.
+We hope that this electronic logging device comparison guide will help you in making this critical decision.

 Here is a comparison of some of the most popular types of electronic logging devices on the market today.

-Our 1st Choice: Garmin ELD
+#1 Garmin ELD

 Besides the eLog™ being compatible with a range of other Garmin devices, the proprietary software also allows you to connect your eLog™ system to a GPS enabled tablet or smartphone.

-Garmin Elog Durable Design and Compatibility
+Garmin E-log Design and Compatibility

 The device is designed to last.
-The 2.5 oz. cylindrical device is in A case with a sleek black outer shell.
+The 2.5 oz.
+Cylindrical device is in A case with a sleek black outer shell.

 Therefore, the driver can receive personalized updates and reminders for breaks and remaining time, all integrated as well through the smartphone/tablet app.

 While Garmin currently has only one model of ELD, there are several different Garmin GPS models compatible with the eLog™, each ranging in price from $299.99 to $499.99.

 Fill the questionnaire below to get the information about the ELD’s that fit your needs:

-Our Second Choice: KeepTruckin ELD
+#2 KeepTruckin ELD

-The KeepTruckin ELD device to be one of the best on the market because it’s easy to use and affordable.
-This makes it perfect for a smaller fleet or one looking to save money while still being FMCSA-compliant.
+And this makes it perfect for a smaller fleet or one looking to save money while still being FMCSA-compliant.

 Its standard features include everything you need in an ELD device such as messaging, GPS locating, and basic HOS reporting.

 If you’re willing to pay more every month, then you can also access advanced DVIR reporting, IFTA reporting, and other advanced features.

-There is no initial cost for the device or the installation which means you only have to pay their monthly subscription fee.
+There is no initial cost for the device or the installation, which means you only have to pay their monthly subscription fee.

 Electronic Logging Devices Comparison: